Developing a company brochure

 - Discuss ideas with your supplier: Share all of the information that you gathered with the creative design firm.
 You may also want to incorporate your own creative ideas for the design.

-- Consider which shapes, images, colors and materials you think will best represent your business.
+- Consider which shapes, images, colours and materials you think will best represent your business.

 - Think about how your brochure will be used by your client.
 You can decrease the chance of it getting thrown away by including a calendar, recipe, or tips relevant to your business.